GRIDAPPSD/GOSS-GridAPPS-D/docs/source/overview/definitions.rst

 GOSS
 	Grid Optics Software System is a ...

-GridLabD
+GridLAB-D
-	GridLabD is a ...
+	GridLAB-D is a distribution level powerflow simulator.
+It acts as the real world distribution system in GridAPPS-D.

 Anonther Terms
 	Another definition